phreeza/manuscript_axon_potentials/doc/manuscript.md

 [@fig:barnowl]A shows the high-frequency ($\geq 2$ kHz) response.
 The green lines show the actual responses in the data.
 The responses are have a Gabor-like shape, as expected [@wagner09], and have their maximal amplitude in the center of the recording array, at around $850 \mu$m recording depth.
+The velocity was fit as 4.0 m/s.
+A previously published estimate of this velocity was 1.6 m/s in [@McColgan2014Functional].
 Toward the edges, the amplitude decays.
 In the central region, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The shift in delay increases from ventral to dorsal, which is consistent with the anatomy.
 All these aspects are qualitatively reproduced by the model (red traces).
 The main deviation between model and data lies in a slightly diminished amplitude of the oscillation at the most central electrode sites.
 Because the phase shift in the central region is mainly determined by the conduction velocity, this might be due to the model being unable to track a slightly changing conduction velocity in the nucleus.
 A diminished amplitude in the model fit could reflect an inability to exactly match the phase progression.
 Another possible explanation is that the additional amplitude could be due to non-axonal sources such as postsynaptic spikes, which do not follow the assumptions underlying the model being fit.

 [@fig:barnowl]B shows the low-frequency ($30$ Hz - $2$ kHz) responses.
 Here we
 can see the typical polarity reversal observed in earlier figures.
 The